 “If you want to put your money to work, start saving early and take advantage of time and compound returns.
 A 529 college savings plan offers you 100 percent federal tax-free growth for qualified higher-education expenses,” says O’Boyle.
 Friends and family can help out too; encourage them to contribute to the 529 plan rather than giving baby toys or presents.

 You know baby will be completely dependent on you.
 But what if you can’t be there to care for her?
 Planning for worst-case scenarios is tough, but it boils down two major points: who will take care of your child and who will pay.

 An estate planner can help you determine guardianship instructions and things like distribution of assets.
-Your life insurance will pay your child (or his guardian) a lump sum upon your death.
+Your life insurance will pay your child (or their guardian) a lump sum upon your death.
 Having trouble choosing a policy?
-"Term life insurance is typically the least expensive, and thus the most common, option; you pay a set amount each month over a certain number of years, and in turn are guaranteed a death benefit should you die during that term," says O'Boyle.
+“Term life insurance is typically the least expensive, and thus the most common, option; you pay a set amount each month over a certain number of years, and in turn are guaranteed a death benefit should you die during that term,” says O’Boyle.

 Ultimately, expanding your family is exciting and shouldn’t trigger an existential crisis.
 But planning ahead is important.
 Get more tips for saving up for baby here.